tjanczuk/w3/README.md

 The endpoint returns HTTP 500 status code when querying the database fails.
 The body of the response contains details of the error.

-The endpoint returns HTTP 200 status code when the query was successfuly persisted in the database.
-The body of the HTTP response contains `application/json` representation of the array representing query results.
+The endpoint returns HTTP 200 status code when the query was successful.
+The body of the HTTP response in that case contains `application/json` representation of the array representing query results.
 For example, given the following request:

 ```
 {